NingMa-AI/DASTM/README.md

 ## Run train.py with spatial activation(DASTM w/ SA, 5-way-1-shot, STGCN, on NTU RGB+D 120).
     python train.py --SA 1 --reg 0

+## The other detailed usages are coming soon.
+The code base is still being refined.